openMF/community-app/README.md

  npm install
 ```

-5. To preview the app run
+5. To preview the app, run the following command on the project root folder:
 ```
  grunt serve
 ```